 Patient Relations Program

-The Patient Relations Program of the College of Physiotherapists of Ontario exists to enhance and promote the relationship between physiotherapists/physical therapists and patients by providing education and resources to assist both groups.
+The Patient Relations Program of the College of Physiotherapists of Ontario exists to enhance and promote the therapeutic relationship between physiotherapists/physical therapists and patients by providing education and resources to assist both groups.

 The Patient Relations Committee also ensures that resources, advice, training and supports are available to prevent the sexual abuse of patients.